coolraiman/IMG/README.md

 - Extract image metada to add more search and order parameters
 - Allow user to create tags and use multiple tags on an image
 - Search images by including and excluding tags
-- convert image metadata list of identified person to tags
+- Convert image metadata list of identified person to tags
+- Fullscreen image viewer

 ### Upload page example